 Your attic insulation should be fire-resistant.
 If it isn’t, making the change is a smart investment in your home.

 Stone wool insulation from Rockwool is easy to cut and install.
 It will not only make your home safer and safer for your family by being more fire-resistant, it also will increase the energy efficiency of your home.

 And when you’re looking at energy efficiency, look at the one system in your home that represents 13 percent of your total utility bill — that’s your water heater.

-To make your home even more energy efficient, consider replacing your water heater with a more energy efficient type, such as a gas tankless model.
-Go to www.KnowYourWaterHeater.com and take the quiz to see if it’s time to pull the plug on your water heater.
+To reduce your household budget, consider replacing your water heater with a more energy-efficient type, such as a gas tankless model.

 Read our article on Fire Safety Tips and Products for Your Home to find out more.